ArneStenkrona/Prototype/README.md

 The project was developed in my spare time as a learning experience.
 Knowing what I do know I would have done many things differently.
 As of now I've put development on hold.
 While it is not in a finished state, you can still play around in the editor to build maps.
 The game is hardcoded to run the map in 'Assets/Rooms/TEST.room'.

 ## What I've Learned
-* I've you don't start out using unit tests it will be a serious pain to add them.
+* If you don't start out using unit tests it will be a serious pain to add them.
 * Game engine development is a big undertaking.
 Reading a book or two prior to starting would've saved me time and given me a more performent and easily maintainable system.
 * While it's fun to implement things yourself, reinventing the wheel is rarely practical.
 * The dangers of pushing directly to master is best left to hardcore adrenaline junkies.